steenhansen/type-czech/README.md

 TypeCzech the bad parts

   - Verbosity of adding PRE_checking(), POST_checking(), and linkUp() functions
-  - Continuously checking parameter mutations of collections can be slow
+  - Continuously checking parameter mutations of large collections can be slow
-  - Complicated dynamic minimization of unused code during runtime, while checking constructors and methods of extended classes
+  - When checking constructors and methods of extended classes, production code can get complicated if all TypeCzech testing code is to be removed.

-## A TypeCzech Example
+## The Example

   -  <b>type_czech = TypeCzech('LOG-ERRORS')</b> logs errors to the console instead of throwing exceptions
   -  <b>type_czech.check_type()</b> checks that the parameter types to aLottery() are first a string, then an array of numbers, and finally a date